How to make Soy-free Tempeh - Red Lentil Tempeh

 Instructions

-2. Cook the lentils.
+- To cook the red lentils, for this recipe we want the beans to be cooked but not too soft.
 Pour about 1.5 L of water in a saucepan and bring it to a boil first.
 Add the rinse and drained lentils to the water and boil it for 10 minutes.
-When the lentils are cooked but not falling apart, it's perfect.
+When the lentils are cooked but not falling apart that is perfect.
 Quickly drain off the water and let the lentils cool off.
 DO NOT let the lentils sit in the hot water or they will get too soft to make tempeh.

-8. When it is ready, it will look like this!
-Covered with beautiful white mold and slightly warm.
-The tempeh generates heat when it ferments.
+- When it is ready, it will look like this!
+Covered with beautiful white mold and it is normal to be warm.
+The tempeh generated heat when it ferments.

 Some spots might have some black mold.
 This is also normal and you can cut off that area and use the rest.